 Months of entry

-This pathway combines two themes, namely the Concurrency theme and the Mobile Computing theme.
+This pathway combines two themes, namely the Parallel Computing in the Mulit-core Era theme and the Mobile Computing theme.
 The former provides the student with techniques and tools to successfully develop concurrent multicore systems, while alleviating problems of correctness, reliability, performance and system management.
-The latter provides the student with an understanding of the current state of the art in computing to support mobility for telecommunications
+The latter provides the student with an understanding of the current state of the art in computing to support mobility for telecommunications.

 Information for international students